-EBITDA is defined as profit for the year adjusted for income tax expense, finance costs, finance income, depreciation and amortisation.
+EBITDA is defined as profit for the period adjusted for income tax expense, finance costs, finance income, depreciation and amortisation.

-Normalised EBITDA represents EBITDA excluding the impacts of K-Factor.
+Normalised EBITDA represents EBITDA excluding the impacts of K-Factor2.

-EBITDA Margin is defined as EBITDA divided by total revenues, expressed as a percentage.
+EBITDA Margin is defined as EBITDA divided by total revenue, expressed as a percentage.